Sergio0796/React-Website/README.md

 # React-Website
-React website that shows a "Travel" website.
+A fully responsive website using React.js.